Sons of God: Ugaritic text

 The phrase bn ilm ("sons of the gods") is also attested in Ugaritic texts, as is the phrase phr bn ilm ("assembly of the sons of the gods").

 Elsewhere in the Ugarit corpus it is suggested that the bn ilm were the 70 sons of Asherah and El, who were the titulary deities of the people of the known world, and their "hieros gamos" marriage with the daughters of men gave rise to their rulers.
 There is evidence in 2 Samuel 7 that this may have been the case also in Israel.

+Simon B. Parker highlights the linguistic and comparative context of the phrase bene ha-elohim.
+He notes that it is a Semitic idiom where "sons of -" denotes being in membership and within the same category, thus the phrase refers to a group of divine beings (elohim).
+This expression is found in Northwest Semitic mythology in the Ugaritic texts (KTU² 1.62:7, KTU² 1.23, KTU² 1.17, KTU² 1.10) like the Tale of Aqhat, where the bn il are the sons of El, an assembly of minor deities within a pantheon associated with stars.
+Parker considers that post-exilic and 2nd Temple period monotheism demoted these beings into subordinate angels, while the older context reflects myths of human women mixing with minor gods to create heroic beings, seen in the Epic of Gilgamesh and Hattic myth of Illuyanka.

 Late text

 J. Scharbert associates Genesis 6:1–4 with the Priestly source and the final redaction of the Pentateuch.
 On this basis, he assigns the text to later editorial activity.
 Rüdiger Bartelmus sees only Genesis 6:3 as a late insertion.

 Józef Milik and Matthew Black advanced the view of a late text addition to a text dependent on post-exilic, non-canonical tradition, such as the legend of the Watchers from the pseudepigraphic version of the Book of Enoch.